A patient using an oxygen concentrator

 Here are an example of a few acute conditions that require oxygen concentration for a short duration;

 Asthma: An asthma patient has their airways inflamed hence producing a lot of mucus; complicating their breathing.
 Various pharmaceuticals can treat asthma.
-However, an oxygen concentrator could be appropriate during or after an attack; to assist in pumping oxygen in high levels to the bloodstream.
+However, an oxygen concentrator could be appropriate during or after an attack; to assist in continuous flow of oxygen in high levels to the bloodstream.

 Pneumonia: Pneumonia leads to the inflammation of one or both of your lungs air sacs, filling it with fluid, in many cases.
 Short prescription of oxygen therapy has shown great clinical results.

 Respiratory distress syndrome (RDS): This breathing disorder mainly affects newborns, especially those who are born six months before their date.
 Newborns suffering from RDS don’t create enough lung coating liquid (surfactant).
-The illness makes their lungs collapse, making it difficult for them to breath.
+The illness makes their lungs collapse,thereby reducing the breath rate.
 Oxygen therapy helps in pumping oxygen into the babies’ bloodstream and reducing lung complications.

 Bronchopulmonary dysplasia (BPD): Kids suffering from RDS stand a high chance of getting BPD.
 This is a serious severe lung condition which needs long term use of oxygen.